-Except in the case of the analysis of the affilation relation, in this paper we have tried to investigate some features of organizations by considering them in isolation.
-This was done just for simplicity reasons and we are well aware of the fact that a complete account would require an analysis of multiple organizations interacting in a wider environment.
+Except in the case of the analysis of the affiliation relation, in this paper we have tried to investigate some features of organisations by considering them in isolation.
+This was done just for simplicity reasons and we are well aware of the fact that a complete account would require an analysis of multiple organisations interacting in a wider environment.

-This field is very well studied in sociology (see, for a review, Whetten (1981), Galaskiewicz (1985) and more recently Strang and Sine (2000)).
-Nonetheless, the perspective adopted there is in a sense empirical and it is difficult to extract a general view on interorganizational relations.
+This field is very well studied in sociology (see, for a review, Whetten, 1981; Galaskiewicz, 1985; and more recently Strang and Sine, 2000).
+Nonetheless, the perspective adopted there is in a sense empirical and it is difficult to extract a general view on interorganisational relations.
 In ontological analysis, even if restricted to a specific domain, a general theoretical framework is fundamental.

 To this aim, we want to lay down a preliminary general distinction.
-At a sufficient level of abstraction, we believe that it is possible to group interorganizational relations into two main types.
+At a sufficient level of abstraction, we believe that it is possible to group interorganisational relations into two main types.
 The first one is based on the notion of normativity and the second on the notion of teleology.

-An example of normative interorganizational relation could be what we call containment relation, which has been analyzed, even though using a different name, in Bottazzi (2003) and Boella and van der Torre (2004).
-What does it mean for an organization to be contained in another organization?
-As an example, take the relation that holds between the Italian State and another organization that, in some sense, belongs to this State, suppose the University of Torino.
-We could say that the University of Torino is in a way "nested" into the Italian State.
-The normativity of the relation relies on the fact that the descriptive system of the "contained" organization is, in some sense, more specialized with respect to the descriptive system of the "containing" one: all the norms that are valid in the Italian State must also be valid in the University of Torino.
+An example of normative interorganisational relation could be what we call containment relation, which has been analysed, even though using a different name, in Bottazzi (2003) and Boella and van der Torre (2004).
+What does it mean for an organisation to be contained in another organisation?
+As an example, take the relation that holds between the Italian State and another organisation that, in some sense, belongs to this State, suppose the University of Torino.
+We could say that the University of Torino is in a way 'nested' into the Italian State.
+The normativity of the relation relies on the fact that the descriptive system of the 'contained' organisation is, in some sense, more specialised with respect to the descriptive system of the 'containing' one: all the norms that are valid in the Italian State must also be valid in the University of Torino.

 In teleological relations the emphasis is instead on goals.
-A "pure" teleological interorganizational relation could be the one that holds among competing organizations in a market environment.
-The telelogical nature of the relation is based on the fact that there is a common goal (a common end) that each organization has as its own: profit.
+A 'pure' teleological interorganisational relation could be the one that holds among competing organisations in a market environment.
+The teleological nature of the relation is based on the fact that there is a common goal (a common end) that each organisation has as its own: profit.

-Starting from these two ideal types, we could consider many mixed cases, as for instance the relation between an organization and its suborganizations.
-The relation of being a suborganization of another organization can be considered as composed by normative and teleological aspects.
-As an example, consider the relation between a University, suppose the University of Torino and one of its Departments, for instance the Philosophy Department.
-We could say that the latter is "contained" in the former, but there is also something more, for instance some general goals they share (doing research, forming students).
-Moreover, there is also a sort of "specialization relation" among the goals of these two organizations (doing research and doing research in philosophy, forming students and forming students in philosophy).
+Starting from these two ideal types, we could consider many mixed cases, as for instance the relation between an organisation and its suborganisations.
+The relation of being a suborganisation of another organisation can be considered as composed by normative and teleological aspects.
+As an example, consider the relation between a university, suppose the University of Torino and one of its departments, for instance the Philosophy Department.
+We could say that the latter is 'contained' in the former, but there is also something more, for instance some general goals they share (doing research, forming students).
+Moreover, there is also a sort of 'specialisation relation' among the goals of these two organisations (doing research and doing research in philosophy).